 Winter adventure & cozy cabins in BC’s Cariboo region

 Closer to the Lower Mainland and Seattle than you think, BC’s Cariboo region is where you’ll find big resort town amenities without the big resort town prices.
 These cozy cabins are all a great basecamp for winter adventure.
 Skating, cross-country skiing at over 100 km’s (62 mi) of groomed Nordic trails, winter hiking and snowshoeing, the newly reopened Mt.
 Timothy Ski Resort, backcountry snowmobiling (some resorts can arrange snowmobile rentals and tours by request), winter horseback riding, sleigh rides and dogsled adventures are just some ways to get the most out of the outdoors in this region.

 A winter vacation at BC’s best cabin getaways come in a wide range from rustic and off-grid to luxurious and indulgent.
 The quaint, off-grid, and rustic-chic experience at The Cabin at Heron Point will surely have you disconnecting to reconnect.
-The log cabin on the Heron Point B&B property provides a trapper-like experience without electricity.
+The accommodations at Heron Point B&B property provide a traditional log cabin experience without electricity.
 Choose your own adventure for this stay–the experience is yours and the Heron Point B&B family will make it just that.
 Cook using the fire or dine in the main new luxury B&B lodge.
 Use the rustic facilities for when nature calls or go into the main building for that as well.
 This is the closest you’ll get to experiencing winter as a pioneer, but with the option to cheat a little at any time.

 Looking for lakeside cabins?
 We have those, and all the frozen lake adventures to go along with them.
 Fawn Lake Resort and Ruth Lake Lodge all have cabins on the shores that make ice fishing and skating so accessible you’ll have no excuses!
 Located within day-trip distance of winter adventure and Nordic trails at Wells Gray Provincial Park, each resort offers its own characteristic and flair.
 Mt.
 Timothy Ski Resort is located only an hour away, and South Point Resort offers 15% off lift tickets with your stay.
 These winter cabin getaways in BC’s Cariboo region are hidden gems for large groups and families.